ASPP/pelita/template/README.md

 def move(bot, state):
     next_pos = bot.position
-    return next_pos, state
+    return next_pos
 ```
-As seen above, your implementation consists of a team name (the `TEAM_NAME` string) and a function `move`, which given a bot and a state returns the next position for current bot and a state.
+As seen above, your implementation consists of a team name (the `TEAM_NAME` string) and a function `move`, which given a bot and a state returns the next position for current bot.
 Don't panic right now, in the [Full API Description](#full-api-description) section you'll find all the details.

 ## Content of this repository
 In this repository you will find several demo implementations (all files named `demoXX_XXX.py`), that you can use as a starting point for your own implementations.
 There is also an example `utils.py` module where you can store utility functions that may be shared by different bot implementations.
 The files named  `test_demoXX_XXX.py` are example unit tests for some of the demo bot implementations.
 You can run the tests within a clone of this repo with `pytest` by typing: